 When it comes to investing, you can diversify your investment portfolio in many different ways.
 One way to diversify is by investing in other asset classes.
 This could mean investing in stocks, bonds, and cash equivalents like money market accounts or real estate.

-Enables currency risk diversification
+4. Currency risk diversification

 The lesson from this is that in the event of a banking system failure caused by economic collapse, regardless of which currency you have in the bank, all the money you have in it is lost forever.

-Offshore bank accounts provide a safe haven to hold money in foreign currencies, eliminating risks related to hyperinflation and currency devaluation in an individual’s home jurisdiction.
+Therefore, offshore bank accounts provide a safe haven to hold money in foreign currencies, eliminating risks related to hyperinflation and currency devaluation in an individual’s home jurisdiction.

-taxes for foreignersNot only are offshore bank accounts a way to protect your assets from governmental entities, but they also provide a way to reduce the taxes you pay.
 Many people confuse tax avoidance with tax evasion, but you can easily avoid taxes legally without committing the crime of tax evasion.

 The best offshore bank accounts and financial centers are particularly beneficial to high-net-worth individuals who live in countries that charge taxes on wealth, also known as wealth tax.